Q: Is DNA a union?

 Q: What does it mean to be a constituent member of ANA?

-A: As a constituent member association (CMA) of the American Nurses Association (ANA), the CMAs determine much of the direction of ANA through the ANA House of Delegates; which comprises of delegates sent by each state, apportioned to each state by membership count.
+A: As a constituent member association (CMA) of the American Nurses Association (ANA), the CMAs determine much of the direction of ANA through the ANA Membership Assembly; which comprises of two delegates sent by each state, with weighted voting apportioned to each state by membership count.

 Q: As an LPN can I attend DNA conferences?